ariesti/ariesti.github.io/_posts/2019-05-05-search-page-for-your-blog.md

 featured-image-alt:
 ---

-So there aren’t that many pages or posts yet on Finger Tip-Top.
-A manual search is enough to find what you’re looking for.
+There aren’t that many pages or posts yet on Finger Tip-Top.
+So a manual search should be enough to find what you’re looking for.

 A search page or search functionality for a blog is not vital, but I wanted to add a search page early on.
 Because it’s going to be difficult to find anything once the blog has hundreds of blog posts.
 A search functionality is a nice extra touch to help readers who are interested in a particular topic but people can still read blog posts without it.